 - Length: between 20,000-30,000 words (approximately 80-120 pages).

 - Cost and Timing: The tuition is $5,000- fall and spring semesters.
-There will be an extra fee of $500 for students who need an extension until the end of summer semester.
-There will be no extension beyond the summer semester.
+There will be an extra fee of $250 per semester for students who need an extension.

 Key dates and deadlines:

 - Completion of thesis: after 2 semesters (June 30th of next year) or request an extension into the next academic year

 *The rest of the deadlines will be determined along with your advisor